Brian-MT-Nguyen/cse130/asgn1/README.md

 This directory contains source code and other files for Assignment 1.

+## Functionality
 Takes in stdin user input and then:
-Prints out file contents to stdout if used get
+- Prints out file contents to stdout if used get
-Writes stdin input to file if used set
+- Writes stdin input to file if used set

+##Developer Notes:
 - Initially had some troubles finding exact formmatting for string inputs
 - When testing, some problems came up about reading in contents for set command, but were fixed
 - New more exhaustive tests caused a revamp of receiving buffer input and parsing through commands + location correctly (in cases for partial rw as well)